twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 ![linpeas sh](https://github.com/user-attachments/assets/a83820c6-c8da-4987-bbf7-6e40107d26e2)

+# Exploitation
 Now, let's cat output and see what we can find.
 When we get to the cron jobs there is a very important one that we can use:

 ![cron job](https://github.com/user-attachments/assets/a01be8d8-cfc3-4082-a637-a21b3f7a9c26)

-This showing that every minute, root is excuting the backups/backup.sh file.
+This showing that every minute, root is excuting the backups/backup.sh file That has the potential for a wild card injection.
+So, what will will do is write our own script called shell.sh.
+Then injection the shell.sh into the checkpoint so it we be excuted by root, every minute as we saw in he cron job.
+Because these files are in the html directory the wild card tar function will expand them, and they will be executed to give us root.
+Let's go about this by checking out /bin/bash:

+We will write a script to have root, make /bin/bash a set uid binary, so that we can invoke it with the command /bin/bash -p to become root.